There are several factors to consider when you invest in a new furnace:

 - How big does the system need to be to heat your size of home?

-TML Service Experts is here to help explain what the furnace efficiency rating is and the effects is can have on your home and your budget.
+TML Service Experts is here to help clear up any confusion with what the furnace efficiency rating is and the effects is can have on your home and your budget.

-Note that this rating does not take into account the potential heat lost through leaking or improperly installed duct work or attic insulation.
-The duct work in every home is different – some high quality, some poorer, so the AFUE rating does not consider this in their rating.
-If you feel that your heating equipment or duct system is not energy efficient, give TML Service Experts a call today and we will come out for a free in-home analysis and help you determine how much more energy and money you could possibly save each month.
+Note that this rating does not consider the potential heat lost through leaking or improperly installed duct work or attic insulation.
+The duct work in every home is different – some good quality, some poorer, so the AFUE rating does not factor this into their rating.
+If you are concerned that your heating equipment or duct system is not energy efficient, give TML Service Experts a call today and we will come out for a free in-home analysis and help you determine how much more energy and money you could possibly save each month.